ibm-cloud-docs/sap/sap-terraform-overview-nw-db2-ansible.md

 Manually deploying a VPC and installing an SAP system can be time-consuming.
 The Terraform automation assures not only a much quicker implementation, but also a standardized and less prone to error deployment.
 Terraform and Ansible are used for automating the deployment processes.

-The Terraform scripts solution provides the automated deployment of a single host with SAP Netweaver with Db2 on the Red Hat&reg; Enterprise Linux&reg; 7.6 for SAP Applications.
+The Terraform scripts solution provides the automated deployment of a single host with SAP Netweaver with Db2 on the Red Hat Enterprise Linux&reg; 7.6 for SAP Applications.

 The SAP installation media that are used for this deployment are the default media for SAP Netweaver 7.5 with Db2 10.5FP7 available at the SAP Support Portal under INSTALLATION AND UPGRADE area.
 You provide the installation media as an input parameter for Terraform.